MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/directaccess/single-server-advanced/Step-1--Plan-the-DirectAccess-Infrastructure.md

     Remote Access creates a default web probe that is used by DirectAccess client computers to verify connectivity to the internal network.
 To ensure that the probe works as expected, the following names must be registered manually in DNS:

-    -   **directaccess-webprobehost**â€”Should resolve to the internal IPv4 address of the DirectAccess server, or to the IPv6 address in an IPv6-only environment.
+    -   **directaccess-webprobehost**—Should resolve to the internal IPv4 address of the DirectAccess server, or to the IPv6 address in an IPv6-only environment.

-    -   **directaccess-corpconnectivityhost**â€”Should resolve to the local host (loopback) address.
+    -   **directaccess-corpconnectivityhost**—Should resolve to the local host (loopback) address.
 The following host (A) and (AAAA) resource records should be created: a host (A) resource record with value 127.0.0.1, and a host (AAAA) resource record with value constructed out of NAT64 prefix with the last 32 bits as 127.0.0.1.
 The NAT64 prefix can be retrieved by running the Windows PowerShell command **get-netnattransitionconfiguration**.

         > [!NOTE]
         > This is valid only in an IPv4-only environment.
 In an IPv4 plus IPv6, or an IPv6-only environment, only a host (AAAA) resource record should be created with the loopback IP address ::1.